dwhite25/MSG-CcGAN/README.md

 My work included:

-* generating and managing the waveform training database;
+* generating and managing the waveform training database
-* developing the waveform preprocessing and metadata pipeline;
+* developing the waveform preprocessing and metadata pipeline
-* studying the MSG-GAN and CcGAN literature and reference implementations;
+* studying the MSG-GAN and CcGAN literature and reference implementations
-* adapting multi-scale adversarial methods from images to one-dimensional gravitational-wave time series;
+* adapting multi-scale adversarial methods from images to one-dimensional gravitational-wave time series
-* incorporating continuous physical conditioning into the multiscale architecture;
+* incorporating continuous physical conditioning into the multiscale architecture
-* implementing custom TensorFlow/Keras layers;
+* implementing custom TensorFlow/Keras layers
-* implementing the generator and discriminator networks;
+* implementing the generator and discriminator networks
-* implementing the custom adversarial training loop and regularization terms;
+* implementing the custom adversarial training loop and regularization terms
-* designing and running large-scale training experiments;
+* designing and running large-scale training experiments
-* investigating alternative physical conditioning variables; and
+* investigating alternative physical conditioning variables
-* evaluating generated waveforms against their target simulations.
+* evaluating generated waveforms against their target simulations

-This work was performed under the supervision of **Prof. Jocelyn Read** at the Gravitational-Wave Physics and Astronomy Center at California State University, Fullerton.
+This work was performed under the supervision of **Prof. Jocelyn Read** at the Gravitational-Wave Physics and Astronomy Center (GWPAC) at California State University, Fullerton.

-At the time, I was an active member of the **LIGO Scientific Collaboration** through the CSUF gravitational-wave group.
+At the time, I was an active member of the **LIGO Scientific Collaboration** through GWPAC.

 ---